sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ## Model Sharding

 We will distribute model parameters into multiple PS pods, which is called model sharding.
-There is a hash function that maps a parameter to a PS pod id.
-And this parameter will be stored at this corresponding PS pod.
+We can use a hash function p(x) to decide that parameter x will be stored at PS pod p(x).

 There are several kinds of parameter to be handled separately: